July & August 2020

 We do not charge fees for contest submissions.

-Featured poem or story poets and writers are paid upon publication.
+Featured poem or story poets or writers are paid upon publication.

 Previously published work is always welcome.